-We greatly appreciate your willingness to serve as a Field Supervising Attorney to University of Arizona Law students as they being the transition from the classroom to the practice of law.
+We greatly appreciate your willingness to serve as a field supervising attorney to University of Arizona Law students as they begin the transition from the classroom to the practice of law.
 We recognize that extern supervision takes time and effort, but we hope your experience as a mentor to Arizona Law students will also be enjoyable and rewarding.
-Externships are an integral part of our experiential learning program.
-Through externships, students gain skills needed to be successful attorneys - from improving their research, writing, and drafting proficiencies to developing their interpersonal communication skills, honing their strategic decision-making, and understanding and integrating the values of the profession.
-Equally important, for many students externships are the first real opportunity they have to appreciate, in real time, what it means to be a lawyer.
+Externships are an integral part of the Law College's experiential learning program.
+Through externships, students gain skills needed to be successful attorneys-from improving their research, writing, and drafting proficiencies to developing their interpersonal communication skills, honing their strategic decision-making, and understanding and integrating the values of the profession.
+For many students, externships are the first real opportunity they have to appreciate, in real time, what it means to be a lawyer.

-In any externship program, the quality of a student's experience is directly related to the quality of the supervision provided - both by the law college and the field supervisor.
-The relationship between the extern and the extern's placement is a dynamic one.
+In any externship program, the quality of a student's experience is directly related to the quality of the supervision provided-both by the law school and the field supervisor.
 We hope that this manual will assist you in effectively mentoring an extern and helping to establish a mutually beneficial relationship between you, your extern, and Arizona Law.